 Following the petition’s publication, state and higher education authorities in Turkey began launching criminal and administrative investigations against the signatories.
 Since that time, a growing number of signatories have reportedly faced criminal investigations and prosecutions, as well as professional retaliation for endorsing the petition.

-The 36th Heavy Penal Court sentenced Boğaziçi University professor Z.Ç. to one year and three months’ imprisonment for their endorsement of the peace petition.
-At their third hearing, the 28th Heavy Penal Court sentenced İstanbul Bilgi University research assistant E.A. and associate professor Ayten Zara to one year and three months’ imprisonment for their endorsement of the peace petition.
-Both courts have suspended the announcement of the verdict, a procedural mechanism in Turkey through which individuals convicted of crimes can avoid prison time so long as they aren’t subsequently convicted of separate offenses.
+The court sentenced to 15 months imprisonment Boğaziçi University PhD candidate Şenay Çınar and İstanbul Bilgi University research assistant Belin Benezra.
+The court deferred the announcement of the verdict, a procedural mechanism through which individuals convicted of crimes can avoid prison time so long as they are not subsequently convicted of separate offenses.

 Boğaziçi University professor Noemi Levy Aksu was convicted and sentenced to two years and six months imprisonment.
 Aksu’s sentencing was not deferred and the case will be taken up at a court of appeal.

 In February 2017, Turkey’s Higher Education Council (YÖK) cancelled Aksu’s work permit in apparent retaliation for her endorsement of the Peace Petition (see report).